Josef-Friedrich/mscxyz/README.rst

   optional arguments:
     -h, --help            show this help message and exit -c META_CLEAN, --clean META_CLEAN
+                          Clean the meta data fields.
 Possible values: „all“ or „field_one,field_two“.
     -d SOURCE_FIELD FORMAT_STRING, --distribute-fields SOURCE_FIELD FORMAT_STRING
                           Distribute a source field to target fields applying a format string on the source field.